George Edward Alcorn Jr.

-George Edward Alcorn Jr. (born March 22, 1940) is an American physicist, engineer, inventor, and professor.
+George Edward Alcorn Jr. (March 22, 1940 – June 19, 2024) was an American physicist, engineer, inventor, and professor.
 He taught at Howard University and the University of the District of Columbia, and worked primarily for IBM and NASA.
-He has over 30 inventions and 8 patents resulting in his induction into the National Inventors Hall of Fame in 2015.
+Alcorn is credited with over 30 inventions and 8 patents resulting in his induction into the National Inventors Hall of Fame in 2015.

 Early life

-Alcorn was born on March 22 1940, to Arletta Dixon Alcorn and George Edward Alcorn, Sr., in Indianapolis.
+Alcorn was born on March 22, 1940, to Arletta Dixon Alcorn and George Edward Alcorn Sr. in Indianapolis.
 They had another child, his younger brother Charles.
+His father was a car mechanic, sparking his interest in engineering.

-Education and Academic Career
+Education and academic career

-Alcorn received a four-year academic scholarship to Occidental College in Los Angeles, where he graduated with a Bachelor of Science in Physics.
+Alcorn received a four-year academic scholarship to Occidental College in Los Angeles, where he graduated with a Bachelor of Science in physics.
 He received his degree with honors while earning eight letters in basketball and football.
 Alcorn earned a Master of Science in Nuclear Physics in 1963 from Howard University, after nine months of study.
 During the summers of 1962 and 1963, he worked as a research engineer for the Space Division of North American Rockwell.
-He was involved with the computer analysis of launch trajectories and orbital mechanics for Rockwell missiles, including the Titan I and II, the Saturn and the Nova.
+He was involved with the computer analysis of launch trajectories and orbital mechanics for Rockwell missiles, including the Titan I and II, the Saturn, and the Nova.
 After earning a PhD in Molecular and Atomic Physics from Howard University in 1967, he went on to hold teaching positions in electrical engineering at Howard University and the University of the District of Columbia, eventually rising to the rank of full professor.

-Private Industry Work
+Private industry work

 After earning his PhD, Alcorn spent twelve years working in the private sector.
 He held positions as senior scientist at Philco-Ford, senior physicist at Perkin-Elmer, and advisory engineer at IBM.